This guide will walk you through the process of creating a secure, read-only

 Connecting to Your Application

-- Use the Supabase project’s connection string or host
+When setting up your connection in your application:- Use the Supabase project’s connection string or host

 - Enter ‘readonly’ as the username